levonk/rules_bun/README.md

 1. search for "levonk_rules_bun" and replace with the name you'll use for your workspace
 1. search for "levonk" and replace with GitHub org
-1. search for "mylang", "Mylang", "MYLANG" and replace with the language/tool your rules are for
+1. search for "bun", "bun", "bun" and replace with the language/tool your rules are for
-1. rename directory "mylang" similarly
+1. rename directory "bun" similarly
 1. run `pre-commit install` to get lints (see CONTRIBUTING.md)
 1. if you don't need to fetch platform-dependent tools, then remove anything toolchain-related.
 1. (optional) install the [Renovate app](https://github.com/apps/renovate) to get auto-PRs to keep the dependencies up-to-date.